askdkc/whereraw_laravel/README.md

 ## This is demo code to show whereRaw optional array handling error

 This project uses PostgreSQL and [PGroonga](https://pgroonga.github.io).
+Please install both to continue.

 If you are using macOS, you can install PGroonga with brew.
 ```